DiffCPS: Diffusion Model based Constrained Policy Search for Offline Reinforcement Learning: Preliminaries

-In offline setting~\citep{fujimoto2019}, environmental interaction is not allowed, and a static dataset $\gD \triangleq \cbr{(\vs, \va, r, \vs', \text{done})}$ is used to learn a policy.
-To avoid out-of-distribution actions, we need to restrict the learned policy $\mu$ to be not far away from the behavior policy $\pi_b$ by the KL divergence constraint.
-Prior works~\citep{peters2010,peng2019} formulate the above offline RL optimization problem as a constrained policy search and its standard form is as follows
+In offline setting~\citep{fujimoto2019}, environmental interaction is not allowed, and a static dataset $\gD \triangleq \cbr{(\gS, \gA, R, \gS', \text{done})}$ is used to learn a policy.
+To avoid out-of-distribution actions, we restrict the learned policy $\mu$ to be not far away from the behavior policy $\pi_b$ by the KL divergence constraint.
+Prior works~\citep{peters2010,peng2019} formulate the above offline RL as a constrained policy search (CPS) problem with the following form: